Optometrist vs. ophthalmologist: How to choose an eye doctor

 For routine eye exams and contact lens fittings, most people choose an optometrist.
 Therefore, most prescriptions for eyeglasses and contact lenses are written by ODs.

 There are several reasons for this, including:

 ODs are primary eye care providers.
 The training of optometrists is designed primarily for routine eye and vision care.
 Most people don’t need the specialized medical care or eye surgery provided by an ophthalmologist.
-Just as most people who seek routine dental care see a dentist rather than an oral surgeon, most people who need routine eye and vision care see an optometrist rather than an ophthalmologist.

 Which is the best eye doctor for specific needs?

 If you have needs beyond a routine eye exam or contact lens fitting, the following table lists which type of eye doctor is likely the best choice for your specific needs.

 NOTE: This table is intended as a general guide only to help you with your search for specialized eye care and is not all-inclusive.
 The best eye doctor for your needs depends on several factors and may not be predicted with 100% accuracy by the following suggestions.
 Also, the scope of specialized eye care provided by optometrists may vary depending on where you live.